 Art Learning Activities

 Here are some art learning activities that can accompany this painting.
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 - For high school and college students, read these accounts of the Trial and Death of Socrates by Plato ($2.70 on Amazon and only $.99 on Kindle).
-(This is an affiliate link.
-Purchases made through the link support the work I do for you on Art Class Curator.)

 - Complete any of the creative activities from Exploring Narrative in Art.